-We divide the problem to two: when $\tau < \log^2 n$ and when $\tau \ge \log^2 n$.
-In the first case since $\tau$ is small we can use sampling of not too many intervals and count the amount of selected positions from $P$ in each interval, and use that to approximate the total size of $P$ \whp{}.
-In the second case we run the algorithm on $\log n$ different hash functions, which will ensure high probability for one of those hash functions to induce a small enough partitioning set.
+There are two distinct cases: either $\tau < \log^2 n$ or $\tau \ge \log^2 n$, and the algorithm treats each one of them separately.
+In the first case since $\tau$ is small we can use a sampling of not too many intervals and count the number of selected positions from $P$ in each interval, and use that to approximate the total size of $P$ \whp{}.
+In the second case, we run the algorithm on $\O(\log n)$ different hash functions, which will ensure that with high probability at least one of those hash functions induces a small enough partitioning set.
 We pick the partitioning set as a subset of a larger $(\log n,\log n)$-partitioning set, instead of picking candidates from every position, to allow the parallel process to run in a total of $\O(n)$ time.

-\subsection{Case 1: \texorpdfstring{$\tau < \log^2 n$}{Small t }}
+\subsection{Case 1: \texorpdfstring{$\tau \le \log^2 n$}{Small t }}

 Fix a fingerprint function $\phi$ with no collisions on $S$.
-We will use sampling methods in order to evaluate the amount of partitioning positions that a given approximate min-wise independent hash function $h$ will render when using $\ID_{\phi,h}$ as the \ID{} function.
+We will use sampling methods in order to evaluate the amount of partitioning positions that a given approximate min-wise independent hash function $h$ renders when using $\ID_{\phi,h}$ as the \ID{} function.